 Do remember; do not list Lhasa or Tibet as your main travel goal.
 Authorities might decline your visa request as the political situation is still delicate.
 List Beijing, Xi’an, Chengdu or Shanghai as your main travel destination.
 After you receive your Chinese visa, you can apply for a Tibet Travel Permit.

 Once all the paperwork is finished, you can safely book your train tickets.
-You can apply for them before hand, while waiting for the permit.
-Due to high request for tickets during summer and the start of October, it’s best to book your tickets as early as possible.
+You can apply for them beforehand while waiting for the permit.
+Due to high requests for tickets during summer and the start of October, it’s best to book your tickets as early as possible.